semuconsulting/PyGPSClient/README.md

 sudo apt install tk-devel
 ```

 **NOTE**: As of January 2022 there appear to be some cosmetic issues with tkinter and Python 3.10.n on MacOS 12.0.1 (Monterey) e.g. windows not sizing initially.
 Core functionality is OK but you may find you have to resize the main window on first opening the application.
-This will hopefully be resolved in a subsequent MacOS update, but in the meantime it is recommended that Python 3.10 users update to the latest available version for MacOS (*3.10.1 at time of writing*).
+It is also reported that tkinter runs significantly slower on newer Apple M1 platforms - see for example [tkinter slower on MacOS](https://bugs.python.org/issue43511).
+This will hopefully be resolved in a subsequent MacOS Python update, but in the meantime it is recommended that Python 3.10 users update to the latest available version for MacOS (*3.10.1 at time of writing*).
 Windows and Linux users are unaffected.

 ### User Privileges